Boston Shingles Dermatologist

 Shingles is a disease that arises when the chickenpox virus reactivates.
 This results in a painful, blistering rash.
 The cause of reactivation is uncertain but may be related to weakening of the immune system.

-1. Area of skin usually on one side of the body may burn, itch, or feel sensitive (1-3 days).
+1. Initial Sensitivity: The affected area of skin, usually on one side of the body, may burn, itch, or feel unusually sensitive for one to three days before any visible symptoms appear.
+(1-3 days)

 Shingles example